Legally reviewed by:

 How to Talk to Police or Insurance Agencies

 After police and medical experts arrive, cooperate with them.
 Make sure you give the police only facts about what happened and avoid any assumptions or words that may be interpreted to mean admitting fault.
-Use the fewest words possible to communicate with them and leave them to determine who is at fault using their expertise, as anything else may be considered admitting fault.
+Use the fewest words possible to communicate with them and leave them to determine fault using their expertise, as anything else may be considered admitting fault.

 Furthermore, even if you’re feeling just fine and uninjured, allow the medical experts to examine you and take their advice.
 They are experts in this field, and it’s best to leave them to do what they know best.

 Also, insurance companies always aim to prevent liability from falling on them at almost any cost.
 For that matter, the adjuster may try to twist your words and statements, making you say something that can imply you were in the wrong.
 This recorded call can be used against your claim.
-The best thing to do is talk to the insurance company in the presence of your car accident attorney, or to let the attorney speak to them on your behalf.
+The best thing to do is talk to the insurance company in the presence of your car accident attorney or to let the attorney speak to them on your behalf.

 Even if you know that you’re partly to blame for the accident, don’t admit responsibility.
 In fact, you may be able to receive some compensation even if you’re partially at fault according to California comparative negligence laws.
 By enlisting an experienced car accident lawyer, you may still be able to prove that the other driver was to blame for the larger percentage of the accident and win compensation.